olgapombo/olgapombo.github.io/research/projects.md

 * Member of the  [**Science, Art, Philosophy Lab (Sap-Lab)**](https://www.researchgate.net/lab/Catarina-Pombo-Nabais-Lab), CFCUL research project (head by Catarina Nabais) (2014 – 2022).
 (See also [**here**](https://www.facebook.com/SciArtPhiloLAB/) and [here](https://inarts.eu/en/lab/collaborations/rd/1/)).
 * Member of the management council of the Cost Action **INTREPID - Interdisciplinarity in research programming and funding cycles**,  EU Framework Program Horizon 2020 (2015-2017).
 * Member of the international project **Complejidad y filosofía natural en el cruce de arte y Ciência / Complexity and Natural Philosophy in the crossing of art and science**, funded by PAPIIT, Mexico (head by María Antonia González Valerio) (2015-2017).

+## Networks

+* Member of the scientific network **[RED Iberoamericana Leibniz](http://leibniz.es/red-iberoamericana-leibniz/)**, Granada, Spain (since 2003)
+* Member of the International Research Network, **[Système d'Information en Philosophie des Sciences](https://mshe.univ-fcomte.fr/sips)** (head by Thierry Martin (2007-2020).
+* Member of Scientific Committee of the **Système d’information en Philosophie des Sciences (SIPS)** directed by Thierry Martin and coordinated by the Centre de Documentation et de Bibliographie Philosophique, Maison des Sciences de l'Homme Claude-Nicolas Ledoux (UMS 27), France (2008-2010).
+* Member of the **[POND Network - Philosophy of Science Around the Mediterranean](https://pondposmed.wordpress.com/)** (since 2017)

+## Sientific societies

+•	President of the General Assembly Board of the Sociedade Portuguesa de Lógica (since 2022)
+•	Founding member of the Sociedade Portuguesa de Lógica (created January 2022)
+•	Founding member of the Société de Philosophie des Sciences, France (2002).
+•	Member of the Advisory Board of the International Association for the Study of Controversies (IASC) (2016-on going).
+•	Member of the Administrative Board of the Société de Philosophie des Sciences (2012-2015).
+•	Member of the Association for Interdisciplinary Studies (AIS), USA (since 2019).
+•	Member of the Amonet.
+Associação Portuguesa de Mulheres Cientistas, Lisboa, Portugal (2019).
+•	Member of the Associação Bento Jesus Caraça, Lisboa (since 2018).
+•	Member of the Scientific Society for Woman in Philosophy Switzerland, SWIP CH (since 2017).
+•	Member of the Association Computability in Europe (CIE), Leeds, UK (since 2016).
+•	Member of the International Association for the Study of Controversies (IASC) (since 2014).
+•	Member of the European Philosophy of Science Association (EPSA), Austria (2000).
+•	Member of the Associação Agostinho da Silva, Lisboa, Portugal (since 1996).
+•	Member of the Sociéte d'Histoire et d'Épistémologie des Sciences du Langage (S.H.E.S.L.), Paris, France (1990).
+•	Member of the Henry Sweet Society for the History of Linguistic Ideas, Oxford, UK (since 1989).
+•	Member of the Gesellschaften Studienkreis der Sprachwissenschafte, Münster, Germany (since 1987).
+•	Member of the Directory Board of the Sociedade Portuguesa de Filosofia, Lisboa (1983-1999).
+•	Member of the Sociedade Portuguesa de Filosofia, Lisboa (since its foundation in 1977).